Constitution

 5) Fee Allocation – The Fee Allocation Committee is a Student Government Committee that exists to develop, with University input, a budget proposal and Student Fee recommendation to the University President for the funding of all Director Managed functions and agencies at the University.

-7) Senate Finance – The Senate Finance Committee is the body that allocates funds to student organizations using money collected through student fees.
-The Finance Committee analyzes and adapts its policies each year and must gain approval from the Senate for any final decision.
+7) Senate Finance – The Senate Finance Committee allocates funds to student organizations using money collected through student fees.
+The Committee analyzes and adapts policies annually and requires Senate approval for final decisions.

-8) Student Constitution – The Student Constitution Committee represents the Student Association in the creation of the governing documents of the Student Association and Student Government, and also shall be responsible for correcting technical errors in the Student Association Constitution.
+8) Student Constitution – The Student Constitution Committee represents the Student Association in creating governing documents and correcting technical errors in the Constitution.

-9) Student Services – The Student Services Committee represents and advocates for the Student Association on issues involved with implementing and improving campus resources and administrative services for the Student Association and assists students with complaints and University processes.
+9) Student Services – The Student Services Committee represents and advocates for the Student Association on issues related to campus resources and administrative services, assisting students with complaints and processes.

-10) Student Technology Fee – The Student Technology Fee Committee shall exist to provide recommendations on the revenues and expenditures for the technologies accessible by the Student Association.
-It shall operate as an advisory committee to the President and not a standing committee of Student Government.
+10) Student Technology Fee – The Student Technology Fee Committee provides recommendations on technology revenues and expenditures for the Student Association and acts as an advisory committee to the President.

-11) Urban Affairs – The Urban Affairs Committee represents and advocates for the Student Association in the St. Cloud city government and community to promote student needs and maintain good relations with the St. Cloud community population.
+11) Urban Affairs – The Urban Affairs Committee represents and advocates for the Student Association in the St. Cloud city government and community to promote student needs and maintain good relations.

-12) Statewide Student Association Committee – A standing committee shall exist within Student Government that serves as a representative body of the statewide student association in which Student Association members are a part.
+12) Statewide Student Association Committee – A standing committee exists to represent the statewide student association in which Student Association members participate.

 B) Special Committees